myanmartools/ng-zawgyi-detector/README.md

-# Zawgyi / Myanmar Unicode Detector for Angular
+# Zawgyi and Standard Myanmar Unicode Detector for Angular

 WIP